 Morning (7:00 AM - 12:00 PM): Start with the Grand Marché.
 Grab a quick, authentic street food breakfast like gari foto or fresh juice.
 Afternoon (1:00 PM - 5:00 PM): Discover the city's historical landmarks.
 Visit Lomé Cathedral, then the Independence Monument.
-Afterward, consider a trip to the National Museum of Togo or the Palais de Lomé for art and history.
+Afterward, consider a trip to the National Museum of Togo or the Palais de Lomé for art and the past.

 These itineraries give structured concepts for various lengths of stay, for capturing Lomé's essence.